-Helping students develop their knowledge and skills related to mental health and substance use can be best accomplished by engaging students in thoughtful discussions, and encouraging students to think critically about their current beliefs, attitudes, and behaviours.
+Helping teach students mental health literacy can be best accomplished by engaging students in thoughtful discussions, and encouraging students to think critically about their current beliefs, attitudes, and behaviours.
 This conversation can be best facilitated by caring adults who connect with students regularly (like teachers or counsellors).
 There are a number of resources, curriculum-linked lesson plans, and toolkits that you can use to have these conversations, while increasing your own knowledge with the subject material.
 Below are a few resources for school professionals to facilitate these discussions.

 Mental Health Literacy Resources and Curriculum for the Classroom

 A collection of video resources for students and families to support conversations around mental health, including stress and anxiety.

 A free, online modular resource to help teacher candidates and current teachers to develop and expand their mental health literacy.
 Seven fully online modules provide a self-guided course (start and stop anytime) with many resources to support educators in school contexts.

 The curriculum guide provides a complete set of educational tools to increase understanding of mental health and mental disorders among both students and teachers.
 Click here for a PDF of the guide.There is also a self guided, online training for Bringing Mental Health to Schools: A Curriculum Resource for Grades 7 – 12 based on the Guide.

 Stop Wondering, Start Knowing: A Mental Health Video Resource for Schools